Chia-Network/cadt/docs/cadt_rpc_api_v2.md

 CSV headers may use either camelCase attribute names (e.g., `cadTrustUnitId`) or snake_case DB column names (e.g., `cad_trust_unit_id`).

-**Update behavior**: When a row includes a `cadTrustUnitId` that matches an existing unit, the CSV row is **merged** with the existing DB record — fields present in the CSV overwrite the existing values; fields absent from the CSV retain their current values.
+**Update behavior**: When a row includes a `cadTrustUnitId` that matches an existing unit, the CSV row is **merged** with the latest pending state for that unit — existing DB values plus any already-staged uncommitted edits for the same unit.
+Fields present in the CSV overwrite that merged state; fields absent from the CSV retain their current values.
 This differs from the REST `PUT` endpoint, which requires all fields.

 **Serial ID derivation**: If `unitSerialId` is not provided but `unitStartBlock` and `unitEndBlock` are, the serial ID is automatically derived as `<unitStartBlock>-<unitEndBlock>`.
+This also applies to UPDATE rows after merge: if you change one block boundary and omit `unitSerialId`, the serial ID is recomputed from the merged start/end block values.

 **Validation**: INSERT rows are validated for required fields (`unitStartBlock`, `unitEndBlock`, `unitVintageYear`, `cadTrustIssuanceId`) and foreign key existence (`cadTrustIssuanceId` must reference an existing or staged issuance). `unitSerialId` is not required if `unitStartBlock` and `unitEndBlock` are provided (it is derived automatically).
 UPDATE rows skip required-field checks since missing fields are merged from the existing record.
 Rows that fail validation are skipped and their errors are returned in the response with row numbers.
 If **all** rows fail validation, the response returns HTTP 400 with `success: false`.